El Salvador’s State of Exception Anti-gang Security Measure Gets Extended for the 31st Consecutive Time

 Homicide reduction

-Based on the drastic homicide reduction, the Salvadoran Government supports maintaining the emergency regime.
+Based on the drastic homicide reduction, the Salvadoran Government supports maintaining the emergency security measure.
 El Salvador closed 2023 with 154 murders for a rate of 2.4 homicides per 100,000 inhabitants.

 Abuses and human rights violations

-Human Rights Watch has documented that hundreds of people with no connection to gangs have been unjustly detained.
-According to these organizations,
+Human Rights Watch has documented that hundreds of people with no connection to gangs have been unjustly detained, especially kids.

 What’s next